-Alien: Isolation Review
+Alien Isolation Review

-The game also features a crafting system where you can create useful items using materials found throughout the game.
-Many items will require you to find the blueprint before you’ll be able to craft the item. .There are various types of items that you can craft including healing items, flashbangs, molotov cocktails, flares and an emp mine to name a couple of items.
+The game also features a crafting system where you can create items using materials you find.
+Many items will require you to find the blueprint before you’ll be able to craft the item.
+There are different types of items that you can craft including healing items, flashbangs, molotov cocktails, flares and an emp mine to name a couple of items.

 Shaun Meyers (Kyo Akiara) out!